erglocale/ergCompare-nextjs/README.md

 - `src/app/login` - login screen
 - `src/app/(dashboard)` - authenticated dashboard area
-- `src/app/api` - BFF route handlers
+- `src/app/api` - frontend BFF route handlers
-- `src/lib/auth.ts` - session and auth helpers
+- `src/lib/auth.ts` - auth and cookie helpers
 - `src/lib/backend.ts` - backend fetch helper
 - `src/lib/query-hooks.ts` - TanStack Query hooks
-- `src/components/Map` - Mapbox location picker
+- `src/components/Map` - location picker map
-- `src/components/modals` - EV selection modal
+- `src/components/modals` - selection modals

-## Auth Summary
+## Backend Dependency

-Current auth model:

-- Self-hosted JWT auth from the Flask backend
+This app depends on the Flask backend for:
-- No Auth0
-- No frontend secret needed for JWT signing
-- JWT secret lives only in backend environment variables

-Cookie settings:
+- login and session validation
+- EV catalog data
+- ICE parameter lookup

-- `httpOnly: true`
+- report create/read/delete
-- `sameSite: "lax"`
+- password change

-- `secure: true` in production
+If the backend is not running or is misconfigured, login and comparison flows will fail.

 ## Deployment

-Recommended deployment target for this frontend: Vercel.
+Frontend deployment is handled by Vercel.

-Why:

-- This is not a static-only frontend
+Current behavior:

+- pushes to the `main` branch trigger deployment to Vercel
-- It uses Next.js route handlers and server-side auth checks
+- Vercel handles the Next.js build and hosting
-- It needs a running Node/Next.js server environment
+- frontend environment variables are configured in Vercel, not in this repo

+There is no frontend GitHub Actions deployment workflow in this repository.
+The deployment is managed directly by the Vercel project integration.

-At deploy time, configure these env vars in Vercel:
+At deploy time, make sure these environment variables exist in Vercel:

 - `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN`
 - `NEXT_PUBLIC_APP_URL`
 - `NEXT_PUBLIC_BACKEND_URL`

-The backend remains deployed separately.

-## GitHub Readiness

-Before pushing:

-- Keep `.env.local` uncommitted
-- Do not commit `.next/`
-- Do not commit `node_modules/`
-- Verify backend URLs are environment-driven, not hardcoded for production

 ## Notes

-- Vehicle images are loaded from the existing S3 asset bucket using vehicle ID
+- vehicle images are loaded from the existing S3 asset bucket by vehicle ID
-- Map reverse geocoding uses the public Mapbox token
-- Currency formatting on the results page still has follow-up work planned
+- market-aware ICE defaults are fetched through `/api/ice-parameter`
+- report pages use the saved comparison payload, so historical reports stay stable even if backend defaults change later

-## Related Repos
+## Related Repo

-- `fleets-backend` - Flask backend API and JWT auth
+- `fleets-backend` - Flask backend API, auth, reports, migrations, and deployment target